 Do Spiders Really Eat Roaches?
 [Myth or Fact]

-Every homeowner, regardless of whether they live in an apartment or house, experiences extreme discomfort when cockroaches invade their space.
+Every homeowner, regardless of whether they live in an apartment or a house, experiences extreme discomfort when cockroaches invade their space.
 Dealing with these intruders poses substantial difficulties.

 People typically treat cockroach infestations with chemical pesticides that pose environmental and health threats to inhabitants.